asciamanna/asciamanna.github.io/_drafts/too-simple-to-test.md

 [^2]: This point was made by [Bob Martin](https://twitter.com/unclebobmartin) in a blog post that I can't seem to locate for attribution.

-[^3]: There are areas of systems that can be hard to microtest depending on the developer's experience: boundaries of the system, integration points with third-party libraries, code with Awkward Collaborators, etc. There are several strategies that help developers test this code.
+[^3]: There are areas of systems that can be hard to microtest depending on the developers' experience: boundaries of the system, integration points with third-party libraries, code with Awkward Collaborators, etc. There are several strategies to help developers test this code.
 However, most code that is _"too hard to test"_ is the result of poor design that can be improved to provide testability.